 Our Label set will be titled "file recipes" and will be visually represented by the color blue.
 We will classify it as a resource type.
 We will select the Add only one label by label set option as we wish our resources to be classified as either sweet or savory, but not both.
 This checkbox will ensure that each resource is assigned a single label.
 Finally, we will establish the labels we previously identified.

-In this situation, the specificity of our Label set regarding resources or paragraphs is of no consequence, as our Automatic label intent training takes all sentences labeled with either resource or paragraph annotation.
+In this situation, the specificity of our Label set regarding resources or tet blocks is of no consequence, as our Automatic label intent training takes all sentences labeled with either resource or text block annotation.